w/ Robert McDuffie & McDuffie Center for Strings Ensemble , MCS Ensemble , Amy Schwartz Moretti, violin , and Lawrence Dutton, viola

 Robert McDuffie recorded The American Four Seasons with the London Philharmonic and Marin Alsop on Philip Glass’ Orange Mountain Music label.
 His acclaimed Telarc and EMI recordings include the violin concertos of Mendelssohn, Bruch, Adams, Glass, Barber, Rozsa, Bernstein, William Schuman, and Viennese violin favorites.
 He has been profiled on NBC’s “Today”, “CBS Sunday Morning”, PBS’s “Charlie Rose”, A&E’s “Breakfast with the Arts”, and in The New York Times and The Wall Street Journal.

 He has recently performed The American Four Seasons with the Robert McDuffie Center for Strings Ensemble in New York City at Le Poisson Rouge and returned to Hamburg for additional performances with the Hamburg Ballet.
-Future plans include additional appearances with actor/playwright Anna Deavere Smith, and a return to Korea.
-He will perform with the Royal Scottish Symphony Orchestra, the Puerto Rico Symphony Orchestra, the Atlanta Symphony Orchestra and the Louisiana Philharmonic.
+Future plans include a return engagement at Le Poisson Rouge, additional appearances with actor/playwright Anna Deavere Smith, and a return to Korea.
+He will perform with the Toronto Symphony (March 12, 2016 – world premiere of Mills Concerto for Violin, Rock Band and Orchestra), Royal Scottish Symphony Orchestra, the Puerto Rico Symphony Orchestra, the Atlanta Symphony Orchestra and the Louisiana Philharmonic.
 He will play the Beethoven Violin Concerto with the Beethovenhalle Orchestra of Bonn on tour in the United States.

 As founder of the Rome Chamber Music Festival, Robert McDuffie has been awarded the prestigious Premio Simpatia by the Mayor of Rome in recognition of his contribution to the city’s cultural life.
 He served for 10 years on the board of directors of the Harlem School of the Arts in New York City where he was chairman of the artistic and education committee.
 Mr. McDuffie holds the Mansfield and Genelle Jennings Distinguished University Professor Chair at Mercer University in his native city of Macon, Georgia.
 He plays a 1735 Guarneri del Gesu violin, known as the “Ladenburg”, This instrument is owned by a limited partnership formed by McDuffie.
 Robert McDuffie lives in New York City.